SeldonIO/seldonio.github.com/install.md

 # Create Kubernetes Configuration<a name="configure"></a>

 Once you have a Kubernetes cluster Seldon can be started as a series of containers which run within it.
-As a first step you to to create the required JSON Kubernetes files.
-A Makefile to create these can be found in ```kubernetes/conf```
+As a first step you have to create the required JSON Kubernetes files.
+A Makefile to create these can be found in ```kubernetes/conf``` You will need to configure:

+ * Persistent Storage (Kubernetes HostPath by default)
+ * Seldon API Endpoint (Kubernetes NodePort by default)

 ## Persistent Storage<a name="storage"></a>
 Seldon uses a Kubernetes [volume](http://kubernetes.io/docs/user-guide/volumes/) to store and share data between containers.
-The Makefile allows you to create the Kuberenetes configuration with HostPath and GlusterFS example persistent volumes.
-You can modify it to use other possible volumes, such as NFS, as allowed by kubernetes.
+The Makefile allows you to create the Kuberenetes configuration with [HostPath](http://kubernetes.io/docs/user-guide/volumes/#hostpath) or [GlusterFS](http://kubernetes.io/docs/user-guide/volumes/#glusterfs) persistent volumes.
+You can modify it to use other possible volumes, such as NFS, as allowed by Kubernetes.

 ### HostPath
 To create the default HostPath kubernetes conf files set for /seldon-date do the following: